The Research On Why Time In Nature Is So Restorative

 The research Williams found was clear: Being outside in greenery calms us down and cheers us up.
 It reduces our stress levels, increases our productivity, and gives us more energy.

-One study out of Japan found that taking a walk in the woods as opposed to the city delivered a 12 percent decrease in cortisol levels, 7 percent decrease in sympathetic (fight-or-flight) nerve activity, and 6 percent decrease in heart rate, not to mention a better mood overall.
+One study out of Japan1 found that taking a walk in the woods as opposed to the city delivered a 12 percent decrease in cortisol levels, 7 percent decrease in sympathetic (fight-or-flight) nerve activity, and 6 percent decrease in heart rate, not to mention a better mood overall.

 And the good news is you don't need to be a hard-core hiker to reap some of these benefits.
 Even looking out at greenery through a window has been shown to increase productivity, reduce stress, and lessen aggression.
 Research is now being done to see if exposing stroke victims to patterns in nature can help restore brain function, and a prison in Oregon is using videos of ocean and desert scenes to help inmates calm down.